Central Coast Racing

-Central Coast Racing is an American stock car racing team that competes in the ARCA Menards Series West.
-The team was founded in 2007 and they last fielded the No. 3 Toyota Camry part-time for multiple drivers and the No. 13 Toyota full-time for Tanner Reif and Jade Avedisian.
+Central Coast Racing is an American stock car racing team that competes in the ARCA and Menards Series West.
+The team was founded in 2007 and they field the No. 13 Toyota Camry part-time for multiple drivers.

 Busch Series

 Car No. 13 history

 After not entering any races in 2006, Todd Souza returned to the Busch Series in 2007, again at Mexico City, but now using the No. 13, his West Series car number.
 Unlike two years earlier, he made the field this time.
 After finishing a solid 23rd in his debut, he attempted one other race that year, Phoenix in November, where he successfully qualified for the race but crashed out and finished fortieth.
 That race is his last start in the series to date.